[I'm still working on this page. Please leave comments, corrections, and suggestions in comment field below...]

 For a five-loop square braid, it takes 5 braiding cycles (= 10 loop transfers) before all the loops return to the fingers where they started.
 So the pattern repeat for this braid is often five braiding cycles, seven cycles for a 7-loop braid, etc. However, if the braid has a very limited number of colors, the pattern repeat might be shorter: the few colors might return to their original starting arrangement on the fingers before each particular loop comes back to the finger where it started.

 Bicolor loop patterns add another factor.
-Depending on how often the loops are turned, it might take twice as many cycles before the the loops come back to the fingers where they started with the two different shank colors in their original up/down positions on the fingers.
-In that case a full pattern repeat for a 5-loop braid would be 10 braiding cycles.
-This is the case for most flat braids of bicolor loops.
+Depending on how often the loops are turned, it might take twice as many cycles before the the loops come back to their starting fingers with all the colors in their original positions on the fingers.
+For example, in the flat version of a square braid, the first time the loops return to their starting fingers, each loop has only been turned once, so the colors of any bicolor loops are now in reverse on the fingers (and in the braid).
+A full pattern repeat for a 5-loop flat braid with bicolor loops is usually 10 braiding cycles.

 Or a pattern repeat might be as short as only one cycle (as with an “Edge” -type of bicolor pattern in a square or double braid).